-Our current level of employed staff comprises: 6 GPs, 1 full-time Practice Manager, 11 part-time Receptionists, 2 part-time Secretaries, 3 part-time Practice Nurses and 4 part-time Health Care Assistants, one Pharmacist and one First contact Physiotherapist.
+Our current level of employed staff comprises: 8 GPs, 1 full-time Practice Manager, 13 part-time Receptionists, 2 part-time Secretaries, 4 part-time Practice Nurses, 4 part-time Health Care Assistants, one Pharmacist and one First contact Physiotherapist.

 The aim of the Practice is to provide a friendly, caring service to our patients.
 We make a point of always providing same day appointments for every patient who says that this is necessary.
 Any patient who requests this before 10:00 is seen by their own Team (Watlington or Chalgrove), where possible.
 The team is also responsible for visiting all patients who require this.
 After this time the duty GP will carry out any necessary visit or arrange to see the patient.

 We currently take 6 weeks holiday per calendar year (each Partner within each Team having first choice alternate years in rotation).
 We also take an average of 5 days study leave per year.
-Every 5 years 1 Partner has compulsory holiday from 24 December to 2 January inclusive in addition to their regular holiday.
+Every 3 years 1 Partner has compulsory holiday from 24 December to 2 January inclusive in addition to their regular holiday.
 All other Partners work over these dates.
-The Practice policy is usually not to employ locums to cover holiday periods.
+The Practice policy is usually not to employ locums to cover holiday periods wherever possible.

 We meet formally with the Primary Health Care Team 6 times per year.
 This meeting covers liaison between District Nurses, Health Visitors and GPs on a formal basis and provides the opportunity for joint educational work with formal speakers.
-The 3 Partners and the Practice Manager have regular Partners’ Meetings two Wednesday mornings out of 3 and on the third Wednesday, the Assistants join them for a clinical meeting.
-The Practice Nurses meet with the Practice Manager and the responsible GP every 8 weeks.
+The 3 Partners and the Practice Manager have regular Partners’ Meetings two Wednesday mornings out of 3.
+Once a month on a Monday the GP’s, Practice Nurses and Pharmacists have a clinical meeting.
+The Practice Nurses and HCA’s meet every 4/6 weeks.